Cache in Enterprise

 If you need assistance with installing Docker, review the Docker Engine installation guide.

-We currently do not support running Docker on any Windows environment.
+We do not support running Docker within a Microsoft Windows environment.

 Once all the prerequisites have been met, the following unpacking steps can be completed: